4est-is-Forrest/square-iron/content/docs/Email Toolset/_index.md

 **( { ) Assignment Queue** is the queue the ticket should be sent for completion or resolution.

 **( $ ) Ticket subject** represents the ticket's 'short description' field.
 When this argument is excluded, the email's subject line (minus the formatted arguments) is passed as the ticket's short description.
-Of course, sometimes email subject lines are not very helpful or descriptive, hence why this argument exists.
+Of course, sometimes email subject lines are not very helpful or descriptive, hence why this argument can be used.

-**( & ) Source Override** is for overriding what user is attached to the ticket's watch list (a notification service) and what user will receive the ticket number reply.
-By default, the scripts utilize the sender's email address which must be overridden on automatically generated and forwarded email cases.
+**( & ) Source Override** is for overriding what user should be seen as creating the ticket.
+By default, the scripts utilize the sender's email address which must be overridden for automatically generated and forwarded email messages.